Cover photo for Dorothy Mae Cordova's Obituary

 As an avid sports fan, she surprised many with her extensive knowledge of sports.
 She loved the Denver Broncos and never turned down an opportunity to host a Broncos party, bringing family and friends together to share in her excitement.
 She also enjoyed cheering for the Denver Nuggets, Colorado Avalanche, and the Colorado Rockies.

 In addition to her parents, Horacio and Estella, Dorothy is predeceased by her loving husband of 70 years, Samuel G. Cordova, and their son Charles Cordova.
-She is survived by her sons Louis Cordova, Leroy Cordova, Raymond Cordova and his wife Mercy, and her daughter Lorraine Manzanares and her husband Mark, grandchildren: Petra Cordova, Raymond Cordova, Jr., Charles Cordova Jr., Joseph Cordova, Joshua Manzanares, and Alexis Manzanares.
+She is survived by her sons Louis Cordova, Leroy Cordova, Raymond Cordova and his wife Mercy, and her daughter Lorraine Manzanares and her husband Mark, grandchildren: Petra Cordova, Raymond Cordova, Jr., Charles Cordova Jr., Joseph Cordova (Colter), Joshua Manzanares, and Alexis Manzanares.
 Her great-grandchildren: Xavier Fonseca, Nathaniel Fonseca, Joe Fonseca, Oceana Fonseca, Viviana Cordova, and Marcus Hernandez.
+She is also survived by her great-great grandchildren, Reikco, Aria, Zaylen, Zylas.

 Dorothy was one of 14 children: Mabel Lamas (deceased), Martha Robertson (deceased), Joe Duran, Ray Duran (deceased), Crabella Martinez, Bernadette Aragon, George Duran, Florence Martinez, Teresa Silver, Max Duran, Harold Duran, Stella Alvarez (deceased), Sarah Martinez (deceased).
 She is also survived by many loving nieces, nephews, and close friends.

-Rest in peace, dear Dorothy.
-You will always be loved, remembered and forever missed!
+Rest in peace, dear Mother.
+Your faith and strength will live on in all of us.
+You will always be loved, remembered, and forever missed.

 Please sign the online guestbook.